omniobject3d/OmniObject3D/benchmarks/sparse_view_reconstruction/README.md

 python -m torch.distributed.launch --nproc_per_node=2 train.py --config configs/oo3d_ft.txt
 ```

-## Evaluation
+## :microscope: Evaluation
 We provide scripts to generate novel appearance and extract the underlying mesh from implicit density field.
 Note that all methods use 3 source views by default.
-If you are interested in attending our [challenge]() in the sparse-view reconstruction track, we also provide scripts to generate results on the hidden test set in the standard format for submission.
+If you are interested in attending our [challenge](https://omniobject3d.github.io/challenge.html) in the sparse-view reconstruction track, we also provide scripts to generate results on the hidden test set in the standard format for submission.

 ### PixelNeRF
 ```